Sycuan Band of the Kumeyaay Nation: Hotel casino resort expansion

 A $226 million hotel casino expansion opened to the public on March 27, 2019.
 The casino has a total of 2800 slot machines and 80 gaming tables (blackjack, poker, etc).

 Sycuan Institute on Tribal Gaming

 The Sycuan band also provides an endowment to support the Sycuan Institute on Tribal Gaming, a research institute at San Diego State University.

 Education

-The Kumeyaay Community College was created by the Sycuan Band to serve the Kumeyaay-Diegueño Nation, and describes its mission as "to support cultural identity, sovereignty, and self-determination while meeting the needs of native and non-Native students."
-In addition, the reservation is served by the Dehesa Elementary School District and Grossmont Union High School District.
+Kumeyaay Community College was created by the Sycuan Band to serve the Kumeyaay-Diegueño Nation, and describes its mission as "to support cultural identity, sovereignty, and self-determination while meeting the needs of native and non-Native students."
+In addition, the reservation is served by Dehesa Elementary School District and Grossmont Union High School District.